FeldrinH/exerciser/README.md

 ## Installation

-Install using `pip install exerciser@git+https://github.com/FeldrinH/exerciser` or the equivalent command for your preferred package installer.
+Install using `pip install exerciser@git+https://github.com/FeldrinH/exerciser` or the equivalent command for your preferred Python package manager.

 ## Usage